Rhyd-Lewis/gcol-article/article.md

 <div style="text-align:center;">
     <img src="images/hex20x25-face-sq.png">
     <img src="images/hattile16x16-face-sq.png">
-    <p>*Optimal face colorings of, respectively, a hexagonal tiling
-pattern and the aperiodic pattern formed by the "hat" tile.*</p>
 </div>

+*Optimal face colorings of, respectively, a hexagonal tiling pattern and the aperiodic pattern formed by the "hat" tile.*

 Our final example comes from an infamous [spoof article](http://www.pgccphy.net/1570/sciam-april-fools-1975.pdf) from a 1975 issue of *Scientific American*.
 One of the false claims made in this article was that a graph had been discovered whose faces needed